- Get link

 The "ZOFRI" (Iquique's Free Trade Zone)

-Without having had the initial goal of becoming a tourist attraction, the ZOFRI is a must for those who visit the city because it is the largest commercial center in northern Chile and one of the most important in South America, promoting an important commercial exchange with neighboring countries: Argentina, Bolivia, Peru, Paraguay and Brazil.
-You should consider at least one day to visit the ZOFRI Mall and facilities.
+The ZOFRI is the largest commercial center in northern Chile and one of the most important in South America.
+It has become a must-visit for tourists, even though it was not initially intended as a tourist attraction.
+It promotes an important commercial exchange with neighboring countries such as Argentina, Bolivia, Peru, Paraguay, and Brazil.
+Consider spending at least one day visiting the ZOFRI Mall and facilities.

 Beaches of Iquique

-Although due to the influence of the Humboldt Current the coasts of Chile are colder than those of the Atlantic, in Cavancha the sea is warm and you can swim all year round.
-The beach is extensive and there is always some entertainment.
-The northern sector of the beach, characterized by intense waves, is suitable for water skiing, sailing, surfing, windsurfing and body boarding.
+Due to the influence of the Humboldt Current, the coasts of Chile are generally colder than those of the Atlantic.
+However, in Cavancha, the sea is warm, and visitors can swim year-round.
+The beach is extensive and offers various forms of entertainment.
+The northern sector of the beach is characterized by intense waves, making it suitable for water skiing, sailing, surfing, windsurfing, and bodyboarding.

-To the South lies Playa Brava, 4 km. away from the downtown in a very developed area of the city.
-As its name suggests, this beach is of strong swell and not suitable for bathers, however you can practice sport fishing and several water sports, besides being an ideal place for sunbathing, paragliding, with a series of additional attractions that draw the attention of thousands of visitors daily.
-Playa Huayquique, beautiful beach situated 5 km.
-South of Iquique, excellent for surfing and bodyboarding when the wave conditions permit, without the massive attendance of Cavancha what makes it special for sunbathing.
-Another beach is Playa Blanca, located 13 km.
-South of Iquique, of white sands and transparent emerald waters, suitable for swimming, sport fishing, diving circuits and the practice of various water sports.
+Playa Brava, located 4 km south of downtown in a highly developed area of the city, is situated to the south.
+Playa Huayquique is not suitable for swimming due to its strong swell.
+However, it is an excellent spot for sport fishing, water sports, sunbathing, and paragliding.
+It also offers additional attractions that draw thousands of visitors daily.
+This beautiful beach is situated 5 km away.
+South of Iquique, there are excellent opportunities for surfing and bodyboarding when the wave conditions permit.
+The beaches are less crowded than Cavancha, making them ideal for sunbathing.
+Another option is Playa Blanca, which is located 13 km south of Iquique.
+It has white sands and transparent emerald waters, making it suitable for swimming, sport fishing, diving circuits, and various water sports.

 Saltpeter Refineries

-46 km.
-East of Iquique are located the former mining towns of Santa Laura and Humberstone, declared a World Heritage Site.
-They are like "ghost towns" of what once were true cities called "Oficinas Salitreras", when at the end of the nineteenth century and the beginning of the twentieth century Chile was the first World producer of saltpeter.
-It should be noted that during the saltpeter boom, there were more than 200 "Oficinas Salitreras" working in the middle of the desert.
+Santa Laura and Humberstone, former mining towns declared a World Heritage Site, are located 46 km East of Iquique.
+They are like 'ghost towns' of what were once true cities called "Oficinas Salitreras".
+Chile was the world's leading producer of saltpeter at the end of the 19th and beginning of the 20th centuries.
+It should be noted that during the saltpeter boom, there were more than 200 'Oficinas Salitreras' working in the middle of the desert.
 This boom lasted until synthetic saltpeter was invented in 1930.

 Comments